Anger in the Classroom

 Teachers are given great responsibility and challenge when they enter a classroom.
 The way that they see, interpret, and act will determine the difference between effective or weak communication and teaching.
 It is the task of the teacher to learn and prepare for this classroom setting, including the arising of trouble spots such as anger in its many forms.

 The strong emotion of anger has many faces and can lead to a complicated array of feelings, actions, and consequences.
 There is no set plan or technique that will address all of the hazards or nuance of anger.
-Solutions may need to vary from one student to the next, or from one moment to the next in a single student—or teacher.
+Solutions may need to vary from one student to the next, or

 Goals of this book for the teacher/reader: